codepo8/developer-advocacy-handbook/about.md

 and why any company would need a role like that.

 Eleven years ago I wrote this book for exactly that reason.
-I had hit a wall in my career as I was lead developer and the next and only role to get higher up the ladder for me was manager, which I didn't want to do.
+I had hit a wall in my career.
+I was a lead developer and the next and only role to get higher up the ladder for me was manager, which I didn't want to do.
-I already had started reaching out to developers about my company, but there was no recognition for it internally or it plain and simply wasn't my job.
-This is why I came up with the idea of "developer evangelist" not only as a good idea, but as a full time job in a technical company.
+I already had started reaching out to developers about my company, but there was no recognition for it as it plain and simply wasn't my job.
+This is why I came up with the role of "developer evangelist" not only as a good idea, but as a full time job in a technical company.
 Lucky for me, the company agreed that it would be a beneficial thing to do.
-That's why I wrote this handbook to help other people to get the same option.
+That's why I wrote this handbook to help other people to get the same opportunity.

 # About this version

 Fast forward to now.
 I had a long career as a "developer evangelist" in a few companies and this handbook has inspired a lot of people to go the same route.
-Developer Relations (DevRel) with all its different roles is a much more common market and many companies have taken on the ideas outlined here and it the follow-up books and posts and videos that followed.
-There are dedicated mailing lists, communities and even conferences that don't only feature DevRel people but are all about DevRel.
+Developer Relations (DevRel) with all its different roles is a much more common market now.
+Many companies have taken on the ideas outlined here and it the follow-up books, posts and videos.
+There are dedicated mailing lists, communities and even conferences that don't only feature DevRel people and are all about DevRel.

 Naturally this brought a lot of change along the way.
-I also stepped back from the role of plain Developer Relations and went into Program Management, because I found it time to let other people bring in their ideas and skills that speak to a newer audience.
+I also stepped back from the role of Developer Relations and went into Program Management.
+Mainly because I found it time to let other people bring in their ideas and skills that speak to a newer audience.

 When I got approached to release a print version of this book, I took a